opus-tm/docs/README.md

 While we had planned to include this in the MVP, time constraints and backend configurations required us to move this feature to after MVP.
 We plan to implement this on the backend with three lists for each team, each containing the ids of the corresponding users: 'owners', 'managers', and 'users'.
 Owners have full access to the site's features including editing a team name, promoting members up to owner, and deleting the team that they are the owner of.
 Managers can create team-wide events and announcements, remove and add users to the team, create new subgroups, and promote members up to manager.
 Users will have the ability to leave teams, create events between themselves and other users, and view announcements and events of their corresponding team.
 Each permission level inherits the permissions of the levels below it.
 These lists can then be fetched from the API to determine what level of access the current user is allowed on the site.

 ### To Do List
+Users would be able to add or remove 'To-Do' items that can be assigned to other members of their teams, the entire team, or themselves.
+Users could then view their assigned to-dos or team to-dos in a manner similar to Announcements, and then could mark items as 'To-Do', 'In Progress', or 'Completed', and so on.